 When a user attempts to log in, the authentication plugin controls how MariaDB Server determines whether the connection is from a legitimate user.

 IDENTIFIED VIA clause.
-By default, when you issue one of these statements for a user account without specifying an authentication plugin, MariaDB uses the
+By default, when you create a user account without specifying an authentication plugin, MariaDB uses the mysql_native_password plugin.

 MariaDB starting with 10.4